-If you are preparing a CAFR, there are additional statements, schedules, and statistical data that must be included in the report.
+If you are preparing a Comprehensive Annual Financial Report, there are additional statements, schedules, and statistical data that must be included in the report.
 This matrix does not detail these additional requirements.

-1 Required only for local governments with total revenues usually less than \$300,000.
+&lt;sup>1 Required only for local governments with total revenues usually less than \$300,000.